L0U153/L0U153/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Biomedical Data Science @ JHU
 - 💞️ I’m looking to collaborate on ...
-- 📫 Some of my game projects have confidential issue so they cannot be posted public on github.
+- 📫 Some of my C++ game projects have confidential issue so they cannot be posted public on github.
 - Plz email me for access: louiseluyz@gmail.com

 <!---